-2.13 Financial liabilities
+2.14 Financial liabilities

 Financial liabilities comprise bank loans, payables, certain accrued expenses and derivative financial instruments at the end of the period.
+Financial liabilities are initially recorded on the trade date.

 All financial liabilities are recognized initially at fair value less, in the case of financial liabilities not at fair value through profit and loss, directly attributable transaction costs.